jcwang587/math-modeling/01_liter-prog.md

 # Literate Programming

-**Literate programming** is a programming paradigm introduced in 1984 by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) in which a computer program is given as an explanation of how it works in a natural language.
-In this chapter, students will learn to use the MATLAB Live Editor, which integrates code chunks and notes effectively, as their primary tool in subsequent modules.
+**Literate programming** is a programming paradigm introduced in 1984 by Donald Knuth in which a computer program is given as an explanation of how it works in a natural language.{cite:p}`knuth1984literate` In this chapter, students will learn to use the MATLAB Live Editor, which integrates code chunks and notes effectively, as their primary tool in subsequent modules.

 ## MATLAB Live Editor